 RELIGIOUS BELIEFS.
 The Donald (as Trump’s many friends sometimes call him) is a (non-devout) Presbyterian, reflecting his Scottish roots.
 He has maintained good relations with other religious adherents, until recently when he uttered some unkind words about militant Muslims.
 Hitler’s thoughts about religion were vague, except for his lifelong anti-Semitic fervor.
 He liked to think of a heaven where everyone resembled Norse gods and goddesses and was enraptured by the music of Richard Wagner.
 Hitler did not believe in an eternal hell.
 Instead, he created it on earth, to the tune of 29 million victims of Nazi ambitions.

 IMMIGRATION POLICIES.
-Hitler did not welcome newcomers to Germany unless they were Aryan, enjoyed book-burning and wept copiously as they sang “Deutschland Uber Alles” while smashing the windows of Jewish shopkeepers.
+Hitler did not welcome newcomers to Germany unless they were Aryan, enjoyed book-burning and wept copiously as they sang “Deutschland uber Alles” while smashing the windows of Jewish shopkeepers.
 Hitler’s final solution to the presence of unwanted citizens was to emigrate them to concentration camps.
 As I write these words on Dec.
 9, Donald Trump is saying various things about U.S. immigration and anti-terrorism policies.
 They can be summed up as “Send the illegal bad guys back to where they came from, and don’t let Muslims inside our land until they are officially purified.”

 CONCLUSION.
 All aspects considered, I’d much rather have Donald Trump in the White House than Adolf Hitler.
 However, this should not be considered my endorsement of Trump, except to say I hope he stays in the race until the very end.
 Rightly or wrongly, Trump is the personification of the First Amendment – freedom of speech – at a time when many in our land want to bend it, cripple it or shut it down.

 Bob Driver writes for Tampa Bay Newspapers.
 He is a former editorial page editor for the Clearwater Sun.
 Column courtesy of Context Florida.